hquery/query-composer/README.md

 ###7w.
 WINDOWS - Starting the Application

+ Open a terminal and start mongo. (if you do not have mongo in your PATH settings you will have to migrate to the mongo bin directory):
+    mongod

 In a terminal, change directory to the query-composer directory
 run:

     Add the directory /tmp/pids to the query-composer directory

+    bundle update
     bundle install
     bundle exec ruby script/delayed_job run

+In a new terminal run:
     bundle exec rails server

-In a second terminal, change directory to the query-gateway directory
+In a third terminal, change directory to the query-gateway directory
 run:

    Add the directory /tmp/pids to the query-gateway directory

+    bundle update
     bundle install

-Finish starting the application by running:
+Finish starting the application by running the following:
     bundle exec rake db:seed
     bundle exec ruby script/delayed_job run

+Run the following in a different terminal:
     bundle exec rails server -p 3001

  In a browser open the URL: http://localhost:3000/queries/